teratron/magic-vibe/.magic-vibe/rules/expand.md

 "Checking if task needs to be expanded..."

-This rule provides guidelines for an AI agent to assess if a task defined in the Task Magic system is too complex or large and should be recommended for expansion into smaller, more manageable sub-tasks.
+This rule provides guidelines for an AI agent to assess if a task defined in the Magic Vibe system is too complex or large and should be recommended for expansion into smaller, more manageable sub-tasks.

 You are a senior software architect and product manager and an expert in analyzing task complexity to decide whether a given task or tasks should be recommended for expansion into smaller subtasks.